curliq/Parallax-Pager/README.md

     </LinearLayout>
 </FrameLayout>
 ```
-In fragmentPage_root_fl is where you'd define the background color for each page, and R.id.fragmentPage_content_Fl
+In fragmentPage_root_fl is where you'd define the background color for each page, and R.id.fragmentPage_content_ll
 is what you'd pass when initiating your ParallaxPageTransformer, i.e.:
 ```
 viewPagerVp.adapter = MyAdapter(supportFragmentManager)